What is an edge router? Types, benefits, and features

 Quality of service (QoS) is software that prioritizes data packets for specific high-performance applications.
 There are four areas that QoS software can adjust.
 Bandwidth refers to the speed of the link.
 Delay is the time it takes the data packet to get to its destination.
 Loss is the amount of data that is lost in transit.
 And jitter is the irregular speed of packets on a network that can get the data out of order — leading to distortion or gaps.
 There are a number of causes for these issues, from outdated 3G networks to high levels of congestion.
 Edge routers are able to support more advanced QoS setups to help deal with these issues.

-Recommended Reading: What’s the 3G sunset and how will it affect existing IoT deployments?
+Recommended reading: What’s the 3G sunset and how will it affect existing IoT deployments?

 Permit remote access

 Much like with cloud computing, edge routers work well with remote access, allowing users to control both devices and systems from outside the actual network.
-This is done through virtual protected networks (VPNs) that use encryption to communicate with the edge router.
+This is done through virtual private networks (VPNs) that use encryption to communicate with the edge router.
 While you can have a VPN on any router, edge routers offer better support in that they can permit access to thousands of VPNs at once.
 This means that workers can respond to the needs of the IoT network from any location with a stable wi-fi signal.
 Another major advantage is that since devices are interfacing with the edge router and not the VPN directly, even devices that don’t normally support a VPN can work through the edge router setup.

-Recommended Reading: Edge vs. cloud: Which computing technology is for you?
+Recommended reading: Edge vs. cloud: Which computing technology is for you?

 Edge router features